Freedom isn't free

 "Freedom isn't free", "freedom is not free", "freedom's not free", or "freedom ain't free" is an American idiom.
 The expression is used to describe sacrifice during times of crisis, being used widely in the United States to express gratitude to the military for defending freedom.
-The phrase is also found in an Australian political ad.
 It may be used as a rhetorical device.

 The phrase is more generally used to describe how Americans responded to the 9/11 attacks, "...the aftermath of the attacks, our city, our nation and people across the world came together..."
 The phrase has been used by both conservative and liberals alike to describe the tragedy and the sacrifices of both the American people and its military after the 9/11 terrorist attacks.
-As the ideal that sacrifice was necessary to battle terrorism, legislation was passed such as the Patriot Act which gave the American government considerable reach into surveillance of lives of common citizens.
-The act is now a controversial topic as some claim is necessary to combat ongoing terrorism and others see it as a needless expansion of the federal government.
+Serving as the ideal that sacrifice was necessary to battle terrorism, legislation was passed such as the Patriot Act which gave the American government considerable reach into surveillance of lives of common citizens.
+The act is now a controversial topic as some claim it is necessary to combat ongoing terrorism and others see it as a needless expansion of the federal government.

 History

-The idiom expresses gratitude for the service of members of the military, implicitly stating that the freedoms enjoyed by many citizens in many democracies are possible only through the risks taken and sacrifices made by those in the military, drafted or not.
-The saying is often used to convey respect specifically to those who have given their lives in defense of freedom.
+The idiom expresses gratitude to the military, implicitly stating that the freedoms enjoyed by many citizens in many democracies are possible only through the risks taken and sacrifices made by those in the military, drafted or not.
+The saying is often used to convey respect specifically to those who are considered to have given their lives in defense of freedom.
 It is accredited to Col. Walter Hitchcock of the New Mexico Military Institute in Roswell, New Mexico.